 Most small business owners get general liability because it covers them in case of lawsuits, injuries, or negligent claims.
 Consider all options and ask yourself what type of liability insurance you need for your small business.

 Starting your own business is exciting and if you follow the above steps, you will be prepared.
 Also, ensure you obtain the required licenses and permits for your company.

 Once you make your decision to start your business, you may want to adopt a lean start-up approach at first.
 Create an MVP, which is a Minimum Viable Product.
 It is a product or service that offers just enough qualities to satisfy customers but needs more to make it great or to solve a problem for others.
 Then, you ask for feedback for future product developments.
 You will also be able to tweak your marketing plans to ensure you are reaching your target market.
 This technique will allow you to build the right business without spending a lot of money or effort upfront.

-As you grow and hire employees, you should consider creating systems and automating your workflow, one way to do this is by using a mobile time clock app.
-This will allow you to create work schedules for your employees and assign employees to a specific work site.
+As you grow and hire employees, you should consider creating systems and automating your workflow.
+One way to do this is by using an affordable mobile time clock app.
+This will allow you to create work schedules for your employees and assign employees to a specific worksite.
 In addition, your employees can clock in and out using their phone, saving you time and money.

 Other great features you get from a time tracking app: overtime reports, labor job costing which allows you to calculate how many hours each job takes, and settings to stop employees from clocking in early to prevent overtime.

 Also, consider investing in a website, a Facebook business page, and an Instagram business page.
 Join Facebook groups so you can be an expert in your area.